cabrerahector/wordpress-popular-posts/readme.txt

 4. WordPress Popular Posts Stats panel.

 == Changelog ==
+= 4.0.6 =

+- Improves compatibility with Multisite.
+- Fixes a bug that prevented upgrade process from running on MU (props @gregsullivan!)
+- Improves compatibility with Beaver Builder.

 = 4.0.5 =

 - Fixes the taxonomy filter for Custom Post Types.